 Interested in learning more about Come to the Table?
 Contact us or click below for more information.

-Equity at the Table Speaker SeriesOur Equity at the Table Speaker Series is designed for people who are working in the intersection of equity and food security and for those with the desire to think more critically about equity in their work and volunteerism.
-The series features varied perspectives on diversity, equity and inclusion, while educating the community about food security issues.
-RAFI will host the Equity at the Table Speaker Series in locations across North Carolina from March through August 2018.
+Equity at the Table Speaker SeriesOur Equity at the Table Speaker Series was designed for people who are working in the intersection of equity and food security and for those with the desire to think more critically about equity in their work and volunteerism.
+The series featured varied perspectives on diversity, equity and inclusion, while educating the community about food security issues.
+RAFI-USA hosted the Equity at the Table Speaker Series in locations across North Carolina from March through August 2018.
 Click here to learn more about the Equity at the Table Speaker Series.

 Come to the Table Conference 2019, Called to Action: Uprooting Hunger and Cultivating Justice

-We invite faith leaders and laypeople, hunger relief advocates, farmers, farm workers, community organizers, community gardeners, food council members, extension agents and others to join us March 12-13, 2019 for the 2019 Come to the Table Conference in Charlotte, NC to examine the root causes of hunger and collaborate to build a more just food system.
+We hosted faith leaders and laypeople, hunger relief advocates, farmers, farm workers, community organizers, community gardeners, food council members, extension agents and others March 12-13, 2019 for the 2019 Come to the Table Conference in Charlotte, NC to examine the root causes of hunger and collaborate to build a more just food system.
 Click here to learn more about the 2019 Conference.

 What People Are Saying“These conferences speak to the heart, mind and hands of people of faith, challenging us to rethink our often insulated lives.
 If you want to be inspired and equipped to be part of the front-row connection between faith and food, this is for you!” – Susan Sides, The Lord’s Acre